stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 With the release of gSOAP 2.8.26, the XML-RPC and JSON C APIs have been greatly improved.
 The material in this section pertains to gSOAP 2.8.26 and later.

-The new C API for XML-RPC and JSON makes it much easier to populate and extract data, but not as simple and easy as the C++ API.
+The new C API for XML-RPC and JSON makes it much easier to populate and retrieve data, but not as simple and easy as the C++ API.